secure-ly/cview-issuer-chart/README.md

 # cview-issuer for cert-manager by Securely LTD

 The C-View issuer is an external certificate issuer for the cert-manager engine <br />
-The cview-issuer works through the CVIEW certificate management platform to sign certificate requests in the organization ADCS.
+The cview-issuer works through the C-VIEW certificate management platform to sign certificate requests in the organization ADCS.

 [1.
 Prerequisites](#1-prerequisites) <br />
 [2.
 Cert-manager installation using helm chart](#2-cert-manager-installation-using-helm-chart)<br />